EddeCCC/k6-java-test/README.md

 Furthermore, all environmental variables in `application.properties` have to be defined.

 - `path.config`: Location of the test configuration (relative to `./src/main/resources`)
 - `path.script`: Location where the javascript file will be created
 - `path.output`: Location where the test results will be saved (as CSV)
 - `path.logging`: Location where the console output of k6 will be logged
 - `otel.host`: Host to run the OpenTelemetry collector on

 All created files will be located relative to `./target/classes`

 ---
+### Docker

+You can run the whole application with: `docker-compose up --build`

+You can run just the OpenTelemetry Collector with `docker-compose -f docker-compose-otel.yml up`

+---
+### OpenTelemetry

+The result of the k6 test will be saved in a CSV file.
+Those metrics will be exported via OTLP to an OpenTelemetry Collector after the test finished.
+The Collector further exports those metrics to Prometheus (`localhost:9090`)

+---
+### Grafana

+TBD

+---
 ## Implemented Features